NYSE in a spin over Chinese telecoms delistings

 Source: www.nytimes.com

-The New York stock exchange has sparked confusion over its reversal on ejecting the three firms.
+The New York Stock Exchange has sparked confusion over its reversal on ejecting the three companies.

 More in www.bbc.co.uk